 - Place Him In An Awkward Place

 There are many reasons for the depression that a teenager is feeling.
-It is logical that you want to find out about the causes so that you can devise means on solving the problem.
+At some point, no one knows what triggers it.
+Thus, it is logical that you want to find out about the causes so that you can devise means on solving the problem.
 This is a good thing to do, but you must be careful by ensuring that your acts will not place him in an awkward situation.
 For example, if one of the reasons for the depression of your son is a broken relationship, then do not invite his ex to come over to your place to talk to him.
 It will only break your son’s heart again.
 There could be an exception to this, which is when he allows such an arrangement to take place.
 Otherwise, refrain from doing it.

 “Be compassionately curious with him.
 Ask him questions about his mood gently, without being emotional,” said Stephanie Dowd, PsyD.
 “Even parents with the best intentions often don’t realize that their concern can come across as critical rather than loving.”